 The world is going to make an energy transition.
 The gears are turning, whether or not ExxonMobil gets on board.

-And it has decidedly not gotten on board.
-The company instead doubled down on oil and on carbon capture.
-(The International Energy Agency has been very clear that we need to stop drilling for new oil immediately.)
+And they have decidedly not gotten on board, instead doubling down oil and focusing on carbon capture – despite the International Energy Agency advising that we need to stop drilling for new oil immediately.